nlenevez/phpipam-sync/README.md

 ./verify-fanin.sh     # many-to-one fan-in     -- 22 assertions
 ./verify-catchup.sh   # mirror-outage recovery -- 14 assertions
 docker compose down

-PHPIPAM_VERSION=v1.7.4 ./verify.sh          # or any published tag
 ```

 Plus **189 unit/integration tests** needing no network, phpIPAM, or
 credentials.
 CI runs them on every push.

+### Other versions

+**This targets phpIPAM 1.8.1 and nothing else.** Every behaviour below
+was established against it, and seven of them were things the API
+documentation does not say — so a different version is not a
+lower-confidence deployment, it is an unverified one.
+The lab is how you
+would change that: point it at your tag and read what fails.

 ### What is not proven

-The lab covers 1.8.1 and 1.7.4.
-Other versions may differ in exactly the
-ways that produced the bugs below.
-On first contact with your own
+Even on 1.8.1, on first contact with your own instances:
-instances:

 1. Run the importer **without `--apply`** — it writes nothing and prints
    the exact plan.